Ohio wife murderer's remains removed from victim's grave site

 The cemetery plot was purchased by Denn's uncle, who still lives in the area, but no one in her family was notified that Dallas' cremated remains would be buried with her mother.

 Denn said that once it was brought to the cemetery's attention, things moved quickly.
-She added that she would eventually like to replace her mother's headstone with one that reads: "Beloved Wife."
+She added that she would eventually like to change her mother's headstone, which reads "Beloved Wife," to say "Beloved Mother."

 (Editing by Fiona Ortiz and G Crosse)

-Note: (This story filed on 4 June, 2015 corrects last sentence to clarify description on headstone)